 Bait and Tackle: Taken on live bait, especially live mackerel.
 Will also hit trolled mackerel and lures.
 Usually taken in deeper water with hooks size 6/0-10/0.
 Makos are the fastest swimming sharks reaching a sustained swimming speed exceeding 22 mph and spurts of nearly 50 mph.
 They are considered a top sportfish displaying torpedo-like speed and often leaping like a billfish when hooked.

-Food Value: Good eating.
-According to Raymond Cannon in his excellent book How to Fish the Pacific Coast, “thousands of pounds of bonito shark were sold during the meat scarcity in city markets and served in restaurants as “swordfish” and “sea bass” at fresh-fish prices.”
+Food Value: One of the best tasting sharks.
+It has a mild flavor with large flakes and a very firm (dense) texture.
+All methods of cooking are acceptable.
+According to Raymond Cannon in his excellent book How to Fish the Pacific Coast, “thousands of pounds of bonito shark were sold during the meat scarcity in city markets and served in restaurants as ‘swordfish’ and ‘sea bass’ at fresh-fish prices.”